MrMeatfloss/TheUltimateGuide/README.md

 Although there were originally 14 different types of saxophones, only 5 of them are in widespread use Soprano Sax

-Alto Sax
+   -Alto Sax

-Tenor Sax
+   -Tenor Sax

-Baritone Sax
+   -Baritone Sax

-Bass Sax
+   -Bass Sax

 ![download](https://user-images.githubusercontent.com/96707128/159603544-85c3930a-7a5c-43e2-88e6-e0973cbae5bf.jpg)